• Skip to main content

 • Low-Sodium:

-• Use low-sodium or no-salt-added versions of beans, chicken broth, and ketchup.
+• Choose low-sodium or no-salt-added versions of canned beans, broth, and ketchup.

-• Nut-Free: This recipe is naturally nut-free.
-Just double-check all processed ingredients like ketchup, beans, and broth for potential cross-contamination if there’s a severe allergy.
+• This honey garlic cowboy beans recipe is naturally nut-free, but always double-check processed ingredients like ketchup, beans, and broth for potential cross-contamination if there’s a severe allergy.

 • Low-Sugar:

-• Reduce the amount of brown sugar and honey, and opt for a sugar-free ketchup or tomato sauce alternative.
+• Reduce the amount of brown sugar and honey, or substitute with a sugar-free ketchup or tomato sauce alternative.

 bacon sausage cowboy baked beans